pcolby/dokit/README.md

 [![Static Analysis](https://github.com/pcolby/qtpokit/actions/workflows/docs.yaml/badge.svg?branch=main)](
   https://github.com/pcolby/qtpokit/actions/workflows/docs.yaml?query=branch%3Amain)

-QtPokit (pronounced "cute pocket") is a set of cross-platform utilities for [Pokit] measuring devices, consisting of the following sub-projects:
+QtPokit is a cross-platform [Qt] library, and console application for accessing [Pokit] measuring devices.

-1. `QtPocket` - native [Qt] library for accessing [Pokit] devices via the [Pokit Bluetooth API].
-2. `pokit` - CLI application for accessing [Pokit] devices via the `QtPocket` libaray.
-3. `pokit-gui` - GUI application for accessing [Pokit] devices via the `QtPocket` libaray.

 This project is in very early stages of development, but aims to support both [Pokit Meter] and [Pokit Pro], on Linux, Mac and Windows.

-*To do: some notes on device x feature x platform x app support matrix.*
+A separate project (to launch later) will aim to provide a cross-platform desktop GUI application using the QtPokit library.

 ## Requirements